ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 While I certainly won't claim that all these things are applicable to the reader's situation, there's sure to be some interesting tidbits for all.
 Let's get to it!

+Before we even start, make sure you've enabled optimization on your builds using `-O2` or all bets are off!

 ## First things first, mind your algorithmic complexity

 I won't spend much time here, but all the performance tricks in the world won't help as much as